Taeyelor/golara/README.md

 # GoLara Framework

-A simple, Laravel-inspired web framework for Go that provides an elegant and developer-friendly experience.
+A simple, Laravel-inspired web framework for Go that provides an elegant and developer-friendly experience with **MongoDB** as the primary database.

 ## Features